Séamus Ennis

-Séamus Ennis (Séamas Mac Aonghusa; 5 May 1919 – 5 October 1982) was an Irish musician, singer and Irish music collector.
+Séamus Ennis (Séamas Mac Aonghusa; 5 May 1919 – 5 October 1982) was an Irish traditional musician, singer and Irish music collector.
 He was most noted for his uilleann pipe playing and was partly responsible for the revival of the instrument during the twentieth century, having co-founded Na Píobairí Uilleann, a nonprofit organisation dedicated to the promotion of the uilleann pipes and its music.
 He is recognised for having preserved almost 2,000 Irish songs and dance-tunes as part of the work he did with the Irish Folklore Commission.
 Ennis is widely regarded as one of the greatest uilleann pipers of all time.

 Early years

-James Ennis, Séamus's father, worked for the Irish civil service at Naul, County Dublin.
+James Ennis, Séamus's father, worked for the Irish Civil Service at Naul, County Dublin.
 In 1908, James Ennis had been in a pawn-shop in London.
 He bought a bag containing the pieces of a set of old uilleann pipes.
 They were made in the mid nineteenth century by Coyne Pipemakers of Thomas Street in Dublin.
 In 1912, he came first in the Oireachtas competition for warpipes and second in the uilleann pipes.
 He was also a prize-winning dancer.
 In 1916, he married Mary Josephine McCabe, an accomplished fiddle player from County Monaghan.
 They had six children, Angela, Séamus, Barbara, and twins, Cormac and Ursula (Pixie) and Desmond.
 Séamus was born on 5 May 1919 in Jamestown in Finglas, North Dublin City.
 James Ennis was a member of the Fingal trio, which included Frank O'Higgins on fiddle and John Cawley on flute and performed regularly with them on the radio.
 At the age of thirteen, Séamus started receiving lessons on the pipes from his father.
 He attended a Gaelscoil, Cholmcille, and a Gaelcholáiste, Coláiste Mhuire, which gave him a knowledge of the Irish language that would serve him well in later life.
 He sat an exam to become Employment Exchange clerk but was too far down the list to be offered a job.
 He was twenty and unemployed.